ashinshanly/musicsync/README.md

 # MusicSync

-A real-time collaborative music listening web application that allows users to share their device audio in virtual rooms.
+A real-time collaborative music listening web application that allows users to share their device audio and microphone in virtual rooms.

 ## Features